ods-sandbox/test/docs/components/tabs.md

-# Button
+# Tabs

 ## Intro

-This is a button
+This is a tab bar

 ## How to do it